avbentem/preservica-api-demo/README.md

 This project was bootstrapped with Vue CLI v4.5.9, using Vue 3 preview, TypeScript, Yarn:

 - Please pick a preset: Manually select features
 - Check the features needed for your project: Choose Vue version, Babel, TS, Router, Vuex, CSS Pre-processors, Linter, Unit
 - Choose a version of Vue.js that you want to start the project with: 3.x (Preview)
 - Use class-style component syntax?
 No
 - Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)?
 Yes
 - Use history mode for router?
 (Requires proper server setup for index fallback in production) Yes
-- Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS (with dart-sass)
+- Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default):
+  Sass/SCSS (with dart-sass)
 - Pick a linter / formatter config: Prettier
 - Pick additional lint features: Lint on save, Lint and fix on commit
 - Pick a unit testing solution: Jest
 - Where do you prefer placing config for Babel, ESLint, etc.?
 In dedicated config files
 - Pick the package manager to use when installing dependencies: Yarn

-Next, upgraded Prettier to fix errors in the generated code.
+Next, upgraded Prettier to fix errors in the generated code, configured `.editorconfig` and Prettier rules, and added `vue.config.js`.

 ### Yarn